dihardmg/app/RAILWAY_DEPLOYMENT.md

 - `PORT` - Application port (default: 8081, Railway will set this automatically)
 - `UPLOAD_DIR` - Directory for file uploads (default: /tmp/uploads)

+### Alternative: If Maven Build is Too Slow

+If the Maven build process is taking too long due to network issues, you have these alternatives:

+#### Option A: Use Docker Build (Recommended for slow networks)
+1. Rename `railway-docker.toml` to `railway.toml`
+2. Rename `railway-dockerfile` to `Dockerfile`
+3. Redeploy - this will use Docker multi-stage build with better caching

+#### Option B: Use Pre-built JAR
+1. Build locally: `mvn clean package -DskipTests`
+2. Commit the target/digital-service-1.0.0.jar to your repository
+3. Railway will skip Maven build and use the existing JAR

+#### Option C: Optimize Current Maven Build
+The current configuration already includes:
+- Aliyun Maven mirror for faster downloads in Asia
+- All test and documentation generation skipped
+- Optimized JVM settings for Railway environment
+- Dependency caching through Maven wrapper

 ### 4. Automatic Configuration

 The application is pre-configured to work with Railway automatically: